robert-j-webb/stackedit/safe eval.md

 — MDN page on eval

-Eval is the universally shunned function of the JavaScript standard library
+Eval is the universally shunned function of the JavaScript standard library.

 JavaScript developers everywhere agree that eval is never to be used in production code because it’s unsafe, it’s hacky, it can lead to difficult to predict behavior, and it doesn't  I am not disputing that about eval, however, a safe eval could be made that has none of these problems.
 Safe eval is a wrapper around eval where only certain characters are allowed to be executed and the rest are thrown away.
 These characters are:
 ```js